lzrscg/gospel/README.md

 #### The source code
 Put code in a public Github repository or use a similar platform.
 Put upcoming features and bug fixes into a public issue tracker so contributors can know what to build and submit pull requests.

+Frontend end application almost always can be made open source.
+The reason is that you must design them assuming they are running on an untrusted machine.
+Backend applications should be open sourced with caution.
+An application built with best practices will be fine, but be sure you are not committing any secrets into version control.

+Generally speaking, the more that can be put in the

 #### The business
 Make business information public.
 This includes:
 * Internal communications